Helpful tips to save you water

 Using a sponge and a bucket of water to clean your car, instead of a hose, is the smart way to keep our prized four-wheeled friends shining, without breaking the water bank.

-12. Stop your flushing
+12. Helpful tips to save you water – Stop your flushing

 Did you know that each time we flush the toilet it uses the same amount of water which a person in the third world used all day for washing, cleaning, cooking and drinking?
 Avoid flushing the toilet unnecessarily; put your tissues and other waste in the bin rather than the toilet.